daattali/github-diff-navigator-extension/README.md

 ## Other extensions

+[Google Slides Auto Resize Speaker Notes](https://github.com/daattali/gslides-betternotes-extension) - the slides thumbnails in the Speaker Notes window of Google Slides are tiny.
+This extension dynamically resizes the slides to be more readable based on the window size.

 [Smileyfy My Facebook](https://github.com/daattali/smileyfy-my-facebook-extension) - Chrome extension that adds infinite happiness to your Facebook browsing, plus a little bonus rickrolling :)

+---

+To see my other projects, visit [http://deanattali.com/projects](http://deanattali.com/projects)